JumpLink/magento-nodejs-sync-app/README.md

 magento-nodejs-sync-app
 =======================

-Experimental web applications to browse/sync magento products
+Experimental web applications to browse/sync magento and other products using Node.js

 ## Try it out on Linux